-George Mixon is leading a grown team of Kenyan nationals who train Kenyan leaders in Bible storying as a method for discipleship and evangelism.
+Serge’s George Mixon leads a growing team of Kenyan nationals who train other Kenyan church leaders in “Bible storying” as a method for discipleship and evangelism.

 Our sovereign God decreed that the historical events of the Bible occur in a certain order and that people remember them in stories that were not only written down, but passed down through generations by mouth.
-These stories, starting with the story of Creation and extending all the way through the stories of Jesus and the early church, have become for us a clear history of almighty God working out his plan to bring redemption to a sinful, broken world.
+These stories, starting with the story of creation and extending all the way through the stories of Jesus and the early Church, have become for us a clear history of God working out His plan to bring redemption to a sinful, broken world.

-What is CBS?
+What is Chronological Bible Storying?

-Kenya Bible Storying Training Fund
+What is the Kenya Bible Storying Training Fund?